pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 2. **Data Cleaning** - This step focuses on identifying and correcting any errors within the dataset.
 This includes removing duplicates, correcting inaccuracies, and handling missing data.
 3. **Data Preprocessing** - This step ensures the data is suitable for analysis by converting datatypes, standardizing units, and replacing abbreviations.
 4. **Feature Engineering** - This step involves selecting and expanding upon the dataset's features (or columns).
 This includes calculating additional metrics from existing columns.
-5. **Machine Learning** - This step focuses on training a machine learning model to identify the combination of individual player statistics that correlates with optimal performance.
+5. **Data Exploration** - This step focuses on analyzing and visualizing the dataset to uncover patterns, relationships, and general trends and is a helpful preliminary step before deeper analysis.
 6. **Creating Visualizations** - This step involves identifying the relationships between various parameters (such as height and blocked shots) and generating meaningful visualizations (such as bar charts, scatterplots, and candlestick charts).
+5. **Machine Learning** - This step focuses on selecting, training, and evaluating a machine learning model.
+For this project, the model will identify the combination of individual player statistics that correlates with optimal performance.

-We'll use Python along with the popular pandas and requests libraries to accomplish these tasks efficiently.
-By the end of this series, you'll be equipped with the skills needed to gather raw data from online sources, structure it into a usable format, eliminate any inconsistencies and errors, create meaningful visualizations, and train a basic machine learning model.
+We'll use Python along with popular libraries like [pandas](https://pandas.pydata.org/docs/), [numpy](https://numpy.org/doc/), and [scikit-learn](https://scikit-learn.org/) to accomplish these tasks efficiently.
+By the end of this series, you'll be equipped with the skills needed to gather raw data from online sources, structure it into a usable format, eliminate any inconsistencies and errors, identify relationships between variables, create meaningful visualizations, and train a basic machine learning model.
 Due to the size of this project, we'll start today with just the first step: data acqusition.

-<div id="toc"></div>

-# Getting Started
+## Requirements
-First, let's cover what you'll need if you want to follow along with this guide.
+Next, let's cover what you'll need if you want to follow along with this guide.
 If you already have a Python environment up and running and are familiar with how to install packages, then feel free to skip to the next section.

-## Requirements
-Before we get started, you should have:
+Before starting, you should have:
 - A computer with the appropriate access level to install and remove programs.
   - This guide uses a Linux distribution (specifically Ubuntu), but this code can work on any major OS with a few minor changes.
 - A reliable internet connection to download the necessary software and make API requests.